 Although we are committed to the safety of students on the bus and at the bus stop, there are situations that require your assistance and participation in order to ensure the safety of your children when walking to and from the bus stop.
 Sometimes, children can be exposed to a dangerous situation because of their own or other’s behavior.

 School bus stops are located as close as possible to the student’s home.
 Students are to use the stop closest to their home.
 If a residence is in a populated area, stops will be determined with the majority of student’s interests in mind.
 In other areas, such as housing developments or complexes, central locations are used as bus stops.
 State regulations require that bus stops be spaced at least one-tenth (1/10) of a mile or more apart on major highways.
 State provisions also require that children walk no more than ½ mile to their assigned stop.
 Effingham County Policy states that students walk no more than 1/4 mile to their assigned stop whenever possible.
-Buses are not permitted to travel down private roads that are not county maintained is not permitted.
+Buses are not permitted to travel down private roads that are not county maintained.
 Exceptions are allowed in response to safety hazards that have been identified by the transportation department.
 Bus drivers are not permitted to deviate from their routes without permission from the Transportation Coordinator.
 Buses are not permitted to travel on closed or flooded roads.
 Bus stops served by such a road will be temporarily relocated to the closest safe location.
 Service will be restored when conditions permit.